spack/spack/deploy/docs/setup_bb5.md

     $ . spack/share/spack/setup-env.sh
     $ ln -s /gpfs/bbp.cscs.ch/apps/hpc/jenkins/config/*.yaml ${SPACK_ROOT}/etc/spack

+Note that the `git clone` should be executed in a subdirectory of the home directory.
+The project directories are backed by a slower file system, and using a Spack installation from the project directories will result in a big performance penalty.

 This will install all software into the directory that Spack was cloned into.
 The configuration linked into the `etc/spack` subdirectory will provide a